On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Cross-correlating the Catalogues

 \subsection{Modeling the source-distribution}

-The UVW1 source-list is matched to the \citet{2016ApJS..224...24L} catalogue with a matching radius of 10 arcsec.
+The UVW1 source list is matched to the COSMOS2015 catalogue with a matching radius of 5 arcsecs.
 We plot the distribution of the offsets in Fig. \ref{fig:app_1}.
-The yellow and blue histograms represent the `all' and `best' matches between the \citet{2016ApJS..224...24L} catalogue and our source-list, as a function of matching radius.
-Following paper I, we fit a distribution of the form
+The yellow and blue histograms represent the `all' and `best' matches between the COSMOS2015 catalogue and our source list, as a function of matching radius.
+Following \citetalias{2022MNRAS.511.4882S}, we fit a distribution of the form

-to the distribution of all matches, keeping $A,\,\sigma,\,$ and $m$ as free parameters.
-The first part of equation \ref{eqn:spu} represents the Rayleigh distribution predicted for the true shape of the actual counterparts \citep{2012MNRAS.426..903P} and the second part showing a straight line for the distribution of the spurious counterparts, growing linearly with the matching radius.
-The fit results are $5251 \pm 121$ sources, $0.308 \pm 0.005$ arcsec and $994 \pm 21$ sources per square arcsec for $A,\,\sigma,\,$ and $m$ respectively.
-Fig. \ref{fig:app_1} shows the two elements of the fit, the linear distribution with a slope $m = 994$ sources per square arcsec in green broken and the Rayleigh distribution with amplitude $A = 5251$ and width $\sigma = 0.308$ in broken red curves respectively.
-The black solid curve shows the total model distribution for all matches.
+to the distribution of all matches, keeping $A,\,\sigma,\,$ and $m$ as free parameters, where $x$ is the distance in arcseconds between the UVW1 source position and COSMOS2015 counterpart position.
+The first part of the Equation \ref{eqn:spu} represents the Rayleigh distribution predicted for the true shape of the actual counterparts \citep{2012MNRAS.426..903P} and the second part shows a straight line for the distribution of the spurious counterparts, growing linearly with the matching radius.
+The fit results are $5251 \pm 121$ sources, $0.308 \pm 0.005$ arcsec and $994 \pm 21$ sources per square arcsec for $A,\,\sigma,\,$ and $m$, respectively.
+Fig. \ref{fig:app_1} shows the two elements of the fit, the linear distribution with a slope $m = 994$ sources per square arcsec in green dashed, and the Rayleigh distribution with amplitude $A = 5251$ and width $\sigma = 0.308$ in dashed red curves, respectively.
+The solid black curve shows the total model distribution for all matches.